higherkindness/mu-scala/microsite/src/main/docs/guides/grpc-streaming.md

 case class HelloResponse(reply: String)
 ```

-We'll write the service definition using both Monix and FS2 so we can compare.
+We'll write the service definition using FS2.

 ### Using FS2